simonbesnard1/gedidb/paper/paper.md

 # Statement of Need

-High-volume LiDAR datasets from the Global Ecosystem Dynamics Investigation (GEDI) mission [@dubayah2020global] ([Fig. 1](#fig1)) have become a key resource for quantifying forest dynamics, estimating biomass, and analysing carbon cycling.
-The open availability of GEDI's spaceborne LiDAR data has created unprecedented opportunities to extend forest structural analyses from local or regional case studies to near-global scales.
-However, despite the richness of information contained in GEDI datasets, their practical usability remains challenging due to the complexity of raw HDF5 granules, a lack of scalable infrastructure for efficient data retrieval, and insufficient standardized tools for large-scale spatial and temporal subsetting.
+High-volume LiDAR datasets from the Global Ecosystem Dynamics Investigation (GEDI) mission [@dubayah2020global] ([Fig. 1](#fig1)) have become essential for quantifying forest dynamics, estimating biomass, and analysing carbon cycling.
+The open availability of GEDI’s spaceborne LiDAR data has enabled forest structural analysis at near-global scales.
+However, practical use remains hindered by the complexity of raw HDF5 granules, the absence of scalable infrastructure for efficient access, and a lack of standardised tools for large-scale spatial and temporal subsetting.

 ![<a name="fig1"></a>Schematic representation of the GEDI data structure](figs/beam_product_footprint.png) *Fig. 1: A schematic representation of the GEDI data structure.
 Credits: Amelia Holcomb's PhD dissertation*

-Existing software tools for GEDI data analysis, such as the GEDI Subsetter provided by NASA's Multi-Mission Algorithm and Analysis Platform (MAAP) [GEDI Subsetter; @chuck_daniels_2025_15122227], primarily address small to moderate-scale data extraction scenarios.
-While suitable for interactive or limited spatial extents, these tools often struggle to efficiently support large-scale workflows, leading to computational bottlenecks and decreased efficiency when applied to extensive spatial and temporal analyses.
+Existing tools, such as NASA's GEDI Subsetter via the Multi-Mission Algorithm and Analysis Platform (MAAP) [@chuck_daniels_2025_15122227], are primarily designed for small to moderate-scale extractions.
+While useful for limited or interactive analyses, these tools often prove inefficient when scaling to larger spatiotemporal domains, resulting in computational bottlenecks.

-`gediDB` addresses these limitations by offering a robust and scalable framework that unifies access to GEDI Level 2A [@dubayah2021gedi_l2a], Level 2B [@dubayah2021gedi_l2b], Level 4A [@dubayah2022gedi_l4a] and Level 4C [@deconto2024gedi_l4c] data via an Python [@10.5555/1593511] standardized Application Programming Interface (API).
-Built on the TileDB storage engine, `gediDB` supports rapid querying of multidimensional arrays, allowing users to efficiently extract large data subsets by spatial extent, temporal range, and variable selection.
-It integrates seamlessly with Python’s geospatial data ecosystem, including libraries such as `xarray` [@hoyer2017xarray] and `geopandas` [@kelsey_jordahl_2020_3946761], and integrates into reproducible workflows that can scale to high-performance computing environments and cloud platforms.
-By leveraging TileDB’s advanced spatial indexing, `gediDB` substantially simplifies the processing and querying of GEDI data (see [Fig. 2](#fig2)).
+`gediDB`  addresses these limitations by providing a robust, scalable Python-based API for unified access to GEDI Level 2A [@dubayah2021gedi_l2a], 2B [@dubayah2021gedi_l2b], 4A [@dubayah2022gedi_l4a], and 4C [@deconto2024gedi_l4c] products.
+Built on the TileDB storage engine [@tiledb2025], it enables fast querying of multidimensional arrays by spatial extent, temporal range, and variable selection.
+Seamless integration with geospatial libraries such as `xarray` [@hoyer2017xarray] and `geopandas` [@kelsey_jordahl_2020_3946761] ensures compatibility with reproducible workflows, from local machines to cloud and high-performance computing environments.
+By leveraging TileDB’s advanced spatial indexing, `gediDB` simplifies and accelerates GEDI data access and analysis (see [Fig. 2](#fig2)).

+The increasing use of GEDI in global applications—such as canopy height mapping [@pauls2024estimatingcanopyheightscale], disturbance assessment [@HOLCOMB2024114174], and forest degradation monitoring [@bourgoin2024human]—highlights the need for efficient, scalable tooling.
+By streamlining data access and enabling large-scale, reproducible workflows, `gediDB` facilitates these emerging applications and supports broader ecological monitoring and policy-relevant research.

 ![<a name="fig2"></a>Schematic representation of the gediDB workflow](figs/GEDIDB_FLOWCHART.png) *Fig. 2: A schematic representation of the gediDB data workflow.*